 By the time you’re done taking the special “Black Belt” classes, or the “Delta Force” badge or whatever else they offer, you’ll look more dolled up than a Vegas prostitute.
 If you take nothing else from this article, please…please just remove these hideous iron-ons from your already hideous uniform.

 Truth is that most martial arts uniforms in general are sort of useless when you get right down to it but they give a sense of decorum and people like that.
 Judo, Aikido, and karate for example all have heavier weight cotton uniforms that don’t stick to your body like warm spaghetti and are at least made to give a good “snap” noise when a punch or kick is thrown.
+Performing kata in a Tokaido is almost sex.
 The same move in a poly-TKD uniform will have all the acoustic impressiveness of a mosquito fart.

 #3.
 Ten Year Old Black Belts.

 When your Dojang is over 70% populated by children, you probably should take a serious look at your “martial art”.
 When a fair number of those children are “black belts”, well…that’s just bullshit.

 Hey, I’m a parent.
 And as such we usually want the path of least resistance for our children’s success at a young age as not to prematurely burden them with the crushing disappointment that is adulthood.
 That’s why we don’t put our kids in Krav Maga classes taught by hardass Israeli ex-paratroopers.
 We want kindly looking, happy Sensei’s who are more than happy to give our kids colored belts in exchange for copious amounts of cash.